Lazerbeak12345/chaml/README.md

-# The Chameleon Programming Language Standard
+# The CHAML Standard

+The name of the language is an acronym:

+- CHAML
+- Has
+- A
+- Modifiable
+- Language

 A programming language that spins off of this question: "Is it possible to make a programming language without any keywords?"